nushell/nushell.github.io/cookbook/system.md

 Notes:

-- `kill` is Linux/Unix specific command, it is not built-in to nu.
+- `kill` is a built-in Nu command that works on all platforms.
+If you wish to use the classic Unix `kill` command, you can do so with `^kill`.
-- filtering with the `where` command, as shown above, is case-sensitive.
+- Filtering with the `where` command as shown above is case-sensitive.